vlang/v/README.md

 ### C compiler

-You'll need Clang or GCC or Visual Studio.
+It's recommended to use Clang or GCC or Visual Studio.
 If you are doing development, you most likely already have one of those installed.

 Otherwise, follow these instructions:

 - [Installing a C compiler on Linux and macOS](https://github.com/vlang/v/wiki/Installing-a-C-compiler-on-Linux-and-macOS)

 - [Installing a C compiler on Windows](https://github.com/vlang/v/wiki/Installing-a-C-compiler-on-Windows)

+However, if none is found when running `make`, TCC would be downloaded and set as an alternative C backend.
+It's very lightweight (several MB) so this shouldn't take too long.

 ### Symlinking